Visiting aged care and vulnerable people

 Before you visit

 Visitors, residents and staff should read the NSW Health advice for residential aged care facilities and disability care facilities.
 You should also contact the facility to check current arrangements.

-If you are a household or close contact of someone who has COVID-19, you must not visit high-risk settings (healthcare, aged care, disability care or correctional facilities) for 7 days from the last time someone in your household tested positive to COVID-19.
+You must not visit high-risk settings (healthcare, aged care, disability care or correctional facilities) for 7 days from the last time someone in your household tested positive to COVID-19.

-Exceptions apply such as if you require care yourself, or you have permission from the facility to visit in exceptional circumstances (e.g. end of life visits).
+Exceptions apply such as if you require care yourself, or you have permission from the facility to visit in exceptional circumstances (e.g. end-of-life visits).

 Visiting residential aged or disability care

 There are steps you can take to keep people safe if you visit residential aged care or residential disability care facilities:

 - stay up to date with your vaccinations, including COVID-19 and flu

 - take a rapid antigen test before visiting to ensure you are not spreading COVID-19